hushmirror/hush3/ISSUE_TEMPLATE.md

 This includes the relevant contents of `~/.komodo/HUSH3/debug.log`.
 You can paste raw text, attach the file directly in the issue or link to the text via a pastebin type site.
 Please also include any non-standard things you did during compilation (extra flags, dependency version changes etc.) if applicable.

-Beware that usernames and IP addresses and other metadata may be in this log file.
+Beware that usernames and IP addresses and other metadata is definitely in this log file!